cuwip-nyc/cuwip-nyc.github.io/about.md

 order: 1
 ---

-This is a conference.
+# About the APS-CUWiP Conferences.

+If you are:

+- Interested in meeting other women in physics?
+- Looking for new experiences, advice, and ideas?
+- Excited to learn about graduate school and professions in physics?

+Then join us for APS CUWiP January 12-14, 2018!

-## CUWiP Conference Sites for 2018
+### CUWiP Conference Sites for 2018

 - Arizona State University, Tempe, AZ
 - Cal Poly Pomona/Pomona College/Harvey Mudd College, Claremont, CA